thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

    ![Go to updated Worksheet]({{ site.baseurl }}/images/worksheet-update-success.png "Go to updated Worksheet")

 ## Migrate an object
-To migrate an Answer, Pinboard, or Worksheet from one cluster to another, follow these steps:
+To migrate an Answer, Pinboard, View, or Worksheet from one cluster to another, follow these steps:

 1. [Export the object](#export-object) you want to move, as in steps 1 to 5 of the **Export an Object** section above.